-The Amazon and eBay Integration is the easiest way of selling on Amazon and eBay, allowing you to create and manage marketplace listings directly from WooCommerce.
-It will also automatically take care of inventory and marketplace orders.
+Multichannel for WooCommerce is the easiest way of selling on Google, Amazon and eBay, allowing you to create and manage listings directly from WooCommerce.
+It will also automatically take care of inventory and sales channel orders.

 Setup and Configuration ↑ Back to top

-After the initial sync has completed (takes a few minutes depending on the size of catalog) you’ll be given a quick tour.
-You’re then ready to connect your first marketplace and grant access.
+After the initial sync has completed (this takes a few minutes depending on the size of catalog) you’ll be given a quick tour.
+You’re then ready to connect your first sales channel and grant access.

 Next, you’re invited to set “defaults.”
 These are used to pre-configure listings as new products are added in WooCommerce making it quicker and easier to list – but don’t worry they can be easily changed before listing if you wish.

-Note Amazon and eBay have different default options so the defaults you are asked to set depends on which marketplace account you have connected (you can connect a different marketplace account and set defaults for that later).
+Note Google, Amazon, Walmart and eBay have different default options so the defaults you are asked to set depends on which sales channel account you have connected (you can connect a different sales channel account and set defaults for that later).

 This quick-start guide is designed to help you get up and running quickly but remember, support is only a click away!
 Either via chat or email from within the app (orange support button at the bottom right of the screen).

 Setting Defaults ↑ Back to top